Jacastro619/javascript-quiz/README.md

 ---

-- Submitting and Viewing score: At the end of the quiz, the user may submit their score.
-The score page (Image 2a.), will be where the user types their initals and submit their score.
-Once the user types their name in the input the box provided, they'll click the submit button to submit the score into local storage.
-If the user wishes to view their previous submitted score, the may click on the "Last Submitted Score" link at the top left of the page (Image 2b.).
-This will show the user their previous submitted score (Image 2c.).
+- Submitting and Viewing Scores: At the end of the quiz, the user may submit their score.
+The score page (Image 2a) will be where the user types their initials and submits their score.
+Once the user types their name in the input box provided, they'll click the submit button to store the score in local storage.
+If the user wishes to view their previously submitted score, they may click on the "Last Submitted Score" link at the top left of the page (Image 2b).
+This will display the user's previously submitted score (Image 2c).

 Image 2a.